 In July 2015, the Company entered into a worldwide license agreement, or the CSHL Agreement, with CSHL, with respect to Targeted Augmentation of Nuclear Gene Output (TANGO) patents.
 Under the CSHL Agreement, the Company receives an exclusive (except with respect to certain government rights and non-exclusive licenses), worldwide license under certain patents and applications relating to TANGO.
-As part of the CSHL Agreement, the Company granted CSHL 1,640,608 shares of common stock valued based on an independent appraisal at approximately \$65.
+As part of the CSHL Agreement, the Company granted CSHL 164,927 shares of common stock valued based on an independent appraisal at approximately \$65.
 The CSHL Agreement obligates the Company to make additional payments that are contingent upon certain milestones being achieved.
 The Company is also required to pay royalties, tiered based on the scope of patent coverage for each licensed product, ranging from a low-single digit percentage to a mid-single digit percentage on annual net sales.
-These royalty obligations apply on a licensed product-by-licensed product and country-by-country basis until the latest of (i) the expiration of the last valid claim of a CSHL patent covering the applicable licensed product or (ii) the expiration of any regulatory exclusivity for the applicable licensed product.
-In addition, if the Company sublicenses the rights under the CSHL Agreement, the Company is required to pay a low double-digit percentage of the sublicense revenue to CSHL, which may be reduced to a low double-digit or a mid-single digit percentage upon achievement of certain clinical milestones for the applicable licensed product.
+These royalty obligations apply on a licensed product-by-licensed product or (ii) the expiration of any regulatory exclusivity for the applicable licensed product.
+In addition, if the Company sublicenses the rights under the CSHL Agreement, the Company is required to pay a maximum of twenty percent of the sublicense revenue to CSHL, which may be reduced to a mid-tens or a mid-single digit percentage upon achievement of certain clinical milestones for the applicable licensed product.
 Finally, the Company is required to pay an annual license maintenance fee of \$10, which amount is creditable against any owed royalty or milestone payments.
 The maximum aggregate potential milestone payments payable total approximately \$900.
 Additionally, certain licenses under the CSHL Agreement require the Company to reimburse CSHL for certain past and ongoing patent related expenses, however there were no expenses related to these reimbursable patent costs during the years ended December 31, 2018 and 2017.

 In April 2016, the Company entered into an exclusive, worldwide license agreement with the University of Southampton, or the Southampton Agreement, whereby the Company acquired rights to foundational technologies related to the Company's TANGO technology.
 Under the Southampton Agreement, the Company receives an exclusive, worldwide license under certain licensed patents and applications relating to TANGO.
 As part of the Southampton Agreement, the Company paid 55 pounds sterling (approximately \$72 as of the date thereof) as an up-front license fee.
 Under the Southampton Agreement, the Company may be obligated to make additional payments that are contingent upon certain milestones being achieved, as well as royalties on future product sales.
 These royalty obligations survive until the latest of (i) the expiration of the last valid claim of a licensed patent covering a subject product or (ii) the expiration of any regulatory exclusivity for the subject product in a country.
-In addition, if the Company sublicenses its rights under the Southampton Agreement, the Company is required to pay a mid-single digit percentage of the sublicense revenue to the University of Southampton.
+In addition, if the Company sublicenses its rights under the Southampton.
 The maximum aggregate potential milestone payments payable by the Company total approximately 400 pounds sterling (approximately \$508 as of December 31, 2018).
 As of December 31, 2018, and 2017, the Company has recorded no liabilities under the Southampton Agreement.